 Welcome to my trip report on Scoot!

 When Scoot was launched, the air tickets were quickly snapped up by both Singaporeans and foreigners as they were ridiculously cheap.
-Sydney and Gold Ghost were the airline's first two destinations.
-Even though you have to pay for additional services such as meals, luggages and other services, it is still cheaper than flying on the premium carriers such as Singapore Airlines, Emirates and Qantas.
+Sydney and Gold Coast were the airline's first two destinations.
+Even though you have to pay for additional services such as meals, luggage and other services, it is still cheaper than flying on the premium carriers such as Singapore Airlines, Emirates and Qantas.

 I took advantage of the $88 offer and booked myself on the return flight with Scoot on the 29th August to Sydney and the return flight on the 1st September.
 Later on, my plans changed and because I wasn't allowed to change the date on my return flight, I decided to forfeit the return and instead booked myself with Jetstar on MEL-SIN routing.
 I would have to find a way to Melbourne which wasn't a problem for me, that means I get to fly more.

-Its amazing that for an airline like Scoot, there was no on-line check-in option which some passengers like myself could avoid the long queue, I hope this will be implemented in the near future.
+It is amazing that for an airline like Scoot, there was no online check-in option which some passengers like myself could avoid the long queue, I hope this will be implemented in the near future.

 My ride: 9V-OTC

 Miles: 3908Carrier: Scoot

 Flight number: TZ002